Mandatory Overtime

 Voluntary overtime of qualified nurses – regardless of home unit and or occupational classification

-Please notify Local 10 if you have been mandated to work overtime.
+Please notify Workplace 10 if you have been mandated to work overtime.
 These incidents are compiled for reference.

 If you are mandated, please supply our office with this information; Name; date; Unit; class; EFT and shift – Also who mandated the nurse.